 While Novadip’s first mission was to treat patients with bone defects and bone diseases, its innovative adipose stem cell-based technology offers potential for further applications, including skin regeneration.
 These therapies solve real problems faced by doctors and patients around the world, and are aimed at more positive clinical outcomes and long-term quality of life.

 The product pipeline already includes two regenerative medicine products: NVD-001, a 3D osteogenic structure, and NVD-002, a biological bandage for skin.
-Both use autologous adipose-derived mesenchymal stem cells (AMSCs), offering a wide range of benefits, including a minimally invasive isolation procedure, a high capacity of differentiation, and reduced risk of recipient immunisation or graft rejection.
+Both use autologous adipose-derived mesenchymal stem cells (AMSCs), offering a wide range of benefits, including an isolation procedure, a high capacity of differentiation, and reduced risk of recipient immunisation or graft rejection.
 Read more

 2007 Reflection begins on the best stem cells for large bone defect reconstruction.

 2008 Innovative 3-D osteogenic structure (later “NVD-001”) is developed in the tissue bank at Cliniques universitaires Saint-Luc.

 2009 Bone reconstruction is demonstrated in pre-clinical studies.

 2010 Patent WO2010/139792 is granted for a “multi-dimensional biomaterial” and its production method.
 (Inventors: D. Dufrane & C. Delloye).

 2010 First clinical application of the biological dressing for skin reconstruction in a chronic wound after radionecrosis (later NVD-002) is demonstrated.